Things to Do in Bangkok: The Ultimate 2026 Local Guide

 Before roads, Bangkok was a city of khlongs (canals).
 At its peak in the 19th century, the city had over 1,000 kilometres of waterways, earning it the name 'Venice of the East.'
 The Chao Phraya River and its branching canal network were the primary arteries of daily life — commerce, transport, communication, and food all flowed through them.

-6. Chatuchak Weekend Market — The World's Largest Open-Air Market
+12. Chatuchak Weekend Market — The World's Largest Open-Air Market

-6. Chatuchak Weekend Market — The World's Largest Open-Air Market
+12. Chatuchak Weekend Market — The World's Largest Open-Air Market

 With over 15,000 stalls across 35 acres and approximately 200,000 visitors every weekend, Chatuchak Weekend Market (JJ Market) is the largest open-air market in the world.
 It is not merely a shopping destination — it is a complete urban ecosystem where every conceivable category of goods, food, art, and subculture coexists in organised chaos.

-The market is organised into 27 sections, each specialised: vintage clothing and military surplus in Section 2 and 3, antiques and ceramics in Section 1 and 26, hand-crafted furniture in Section 7, live plants in Section 3A, and some of Bangkok's best cheap food scattered throughout every section.
 The food stalls inside Chatuchak offer some of the most authentic and affordable Thai cooking in the city — the Hainanese chicken rice vendors, the Tom Kha Gai soup stalls, and the hand-pulled Thai iced coffee carts are legendary among regulars.
+The adjacent Or Tor Kor Market (open daily) is Bangkok's finest fresh produce market, where top Thai chefs shop.

 Navigating Chatuchak without a plan means getting lost — delightfully so.
-But to extract the best from it, arrive by MRT Mo Chit or BTS Mo Chit at 9 AM when it opens (and before the midday heat peaks).
-Wear light clothing — the market has minimal shade in many sections — and bring cash, as many stalls do not accept cards.
+But to extract the best from it, arrive by BTS Mo Chit at 9 AM when it opens (before the midday heat peaks).
+Chatuchak is open Saturday and Sunday only, from 9 AM to 6 PM.
+For a more structured market experience, try our Khlong Toei Market Scavenger Hunt — Bangkok's largest wholesale fresh market with a tuk-tuk adventure.

 Frequently Asked Questions